aiven/aiven-docs/docs/products/mysql/concepts/mysql-memory-usage.md

 :::

 In the above example, the global buffers consume \~1.6 GiB of memory;
-almost half the RAM on a 4GB service.
+almost half the RAM on a 4 GB service.
 However, this does not denote any particular issue, but rather, standard operating conditions.

 When memory issues are suspected, or the service is encountering